Heatblur-Simulations/f-4e-manual/src/systems/nav_com/uhf.md

 > 💡 The COMM and AUX preset channels and ADF stations may be set in
 > [mission editor](../../dcs/mission_editor.md#radio-options).

+> 💡 The AUX unit is receive-only, you can only use the COMM unit to transmit.

 ## Comm Control Panel